Aethorix v1.0: An Integrated Scientific AI Agent for Scalable Inorganic Materials Innovation and Industrial Implementation: Use Case

-Figure \ref{dopant} shows the phase stabilizing effect due to presence of low concentration ($\sim$10\%) of dopant ions in clinker crystal lattices at 1750 K. Traditionally, empirical relations ($e.g.,$ structure difference factor $D$) have been employed to inform substitution patterns,\cite{zhang2011development, young1996highly, schwiete1968existenzbereiche} but they offer limited resolution in capturing dopant effects on individual phases.
-In contrast, our workflow revealed that dopant site occupancy preferences vary significantly across different polymorphs, indicating that stabilization trends are highly phase-dependent and cannot be generalized by using conventional rules of thumb alone.
-For instance, Na preferentially substitutes the Ca site in the C$_2$S ID10 lattice, whereas it favors the Si site in the C$_3$S ID25 lattice.
-Notably, most dopant substitutions (on either site) resulted in a reduction in free energy at 1750 K, with some exceptions such as S$\rightarrow$Ca and P$\rightarrow$Ca, likely attributed the substantial charge mismatch introduced by the dopants.
-These are in agreement with experiments.\cite{ludwig2015research} On the contrary, most ion substitutions resulted in lattice destabilization at 0 K when temperature-dependent contributions were neglected, indicating traditional DFT calculations without temperature-dependent considerations would fall short under realistic processing conditions.
-Overall, we observed K ion doping (preferentially on Ca site) consistently stabilizes all desired crystal phases, while Mg doping (preferentially on Si site) tends to stabilize undesired polymorph, such as C$_3$S ID25 and C$_2$S ID20.
-Additionally, it was verified that incorporation of K does not impede ion mobility within the desired phases.
-Taken together, these findings suggest that industrial clinker production should aim to retain reasonable amounts (5-10 mol.\%) of K impurities while minimizing Mg content, in order to promote the formation of desirable crystal phases, enhance overall product consistency, and mitigate performance fluctuations.
+where $N$ is the number of atoms, $d$ is the dimensionality of diffusion, $\mathbf{r}_i$ is the position of atom $i$ at $t$, and the angular brackets denote an ensemble or time average.
+The self-diffusivity was found to vary by 1–2 orders of magnitude across all thermodynamically most stable polymorphs.
+Those with low ionic mobility ($e.g.,$ ID 01) were hence identified undesirable and their production was targeted for suppression during synthesis.
+Figure \ref{phase}g and S1c show the phase stabilization effect due to presence of low concentration ($\sim$10 mol\%) of dopant ions in clinker crystal lattices at 1730 K. The results revealed varying dopant site occupancy preferences across polymorphs, which deviate from empirical trends.\cite{zhang2011development, young1996highly, schwiete1968existenzbereiche} For instance, Na preferentially substitutes the Ca site in the C$_2$S ID10 lattice, whereas it favors the Si site in the C$_3$S ID25 lattice.
+Most of these substitutions resulted in a reduced free energy at 1730 K, Notable exceptions, such as S or P substituting for Ca, are likely due to the significant charge mismatch introduced by the dopant, which destabilizes the lattice.
+These are supported by experimental observations.\cite{ludwig2015research} Crucially, K doping provided the strongest stabilization of all dopants for the desired polymorphs, while having a negligible effect on the undesired ones.
+It was further verified that incorporation of K does not impede ion mobility within the desired phases.
+Therefore, it was proposed that industrial clinker production strategically maintain K impurity levels at 5–10 mol\% to favor the formation of hydration-reactive polymorphs, a direct route to improving the performance of concrete from early ages to long-term service.